Sorry, but there was never an oil storage crisis

 Crude oil storage inventories in the US are at their highest levels in decades.
-Is that going to cause the price of West Texas Intermediate crude to crash?
+Is that going to cause the price of WTI crude to crash?

 In fact, we’re not even close.

-The best-known storage facility, in Cushing, Oklahoma, would run out of space much sooner than that at the current rate (about four months from now).
+The most well-known storage facility, in Cushing, Oklahoma, would run out of space much sooner than that at the current rate (about four months from now).
 But that still isn’t going to happen, according to Rapier:

 We are currently in the season when refinery utilization is lowest.
 Refiners take equipment offline in fall and spring to do maintenance, so they use less crude oil at this time of year.
 This maintenance usually peaks in March, and then crude oil demand picks back up as refiners gear up for the summer driving season.
 The difference in refinery demand between this time of year and summer is generally around a million barrels per day, so even if nothing else changes that storage build should start to flatten.